esyhonotdead/esyhonotdead/README.md

 - 👋 Hi, I’m @esyhonotdead
-- 👀 I’m interested in flutter app development
+- 👀 I’m interested in flutter app development and backend
 - 🌱 I’m currently learning python, golang and dart
 - 💞️ I’m looking to collaborate on nothing
 - 📫 How to reach me: write me anywhere